hallav/cfMeDIP-seq/README.md

 - `model_training`: training the different models (GLMNet, logistic regression)
 - `AUC_calculation`: calculating AUC values for discovery and validation cohorts
 - `figures`: producing figures for Halla-aho and Lähdesmäki (2021) [1]
+- `intracranial_tumors`: producing results for the intracranial tumors data set from [6,7].

 As the aim of Halla-aho and Lähdesmäki (2021) was to compare results from different methods to the methods presented in Shen et al. (2018) [2], we utilised the methods from repositories [3] and [4] to produce results with the same methods as in [2].
 The script repositories [3] and [4] have [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) lisence.
 The scripts from [3] and [4] were utilised for data split generation, DMR finding, GLMnet model training and AUC calculation.
 Some of the methods were modified to allow parallelisation and to add features and the modified methods can be found from this repository.
 The original sources and modifications have been indicated in each of the files in this repository, if applicable.
+The R code files in `intracranial_tumors` depend on methods defined in the other folders.

 The Stan model for the logistic regression model with regularised horseshoe prior is from [5].